alcarney/blog/content/blog/learning-vulkan-p1.md

 {{< /highlight >}}

 Then we start by filling out the `VkApplicationInfo` and `VkInstanceCreateInfo` structs.
-Unsurprisingly the first is used to provide information about our application declare which version of the API information about our application such as the version of the API we wish to use.
-The application name and version fields are arbitrary and can be set to whatever you like.
+Unsurprisingly the first is used to provide information about our application such as the version of the API we wish to use.
+The application name and version fields are arbitrary and can be set to whatever we like.

 {{< highlight c >}}
 VkApplicationInfo app_info = {